2018 Main Street Awards Criteria & Application

 The Main Street Awards are a collaborative effort of the Office of Governor Doug Burgum, North Dakota Department of Commerce and North Dakota League of Cities.
 The 2018 awards will be presented during the North Dakota League of Cities Annual Conference on September 13-15, Grand Forks Alerus Center.

-The Main Street Awards are competitive and nominations for deserving communities are being sought.
-Nominations can be submitted electronically below or you may print the awards criteria and submit by mail.
-Entries will be accepted until June 30, 2018.
+The nomination period has ended.
 A selection committee made up of the collaborating agencies and partners will judge entries on the below criteria to make final awards.

 Award Types & Criteria